 - 10μF × 1

-Yes, many.
-Just buy a pack that has many different kinds.
+- A bunch of resistors.
+Just buy a packet that has all kinds.

 If you are scandinavian, and don’t have a store in town that carries the parts, have a look at electrokit.se, where i got (almost) all my parts.
 Pretty cheap.
 I later found out Elfa seems to be the industry standard supplier.
 My experience tells me that buying this stuff online is way cheaper that in a store.
 And it’s light, so postage is next to nothing.
 My 555s I had to order from the UK(totalrobots), so i bought 20 so i’ll never run out.